Wushu stances: Traditional wushu stances

-Sì Liù Bù （四六步）
+Si-Liu Bu

-Si-Liu Bu is the "four-six stance," used heavily as a defensive posture.
+Si-Liu Bu (四六步; Sì Liù Bù) is the "four-six stance," used heavily as a defensive posture.
 It is named for the fact that 40% of the weight is on the leading foot and 60% on the rear foot.
 The stance is somewhat similar to Deng Shan Bu, with the exception of the greater weight distribution over the rear leg.
 The lead foot is oriented slightly to its opposite side (left foot gravitates right; vice versa) and the rear foot is almost aligned with it.
 The rear knee is turned inward toward the groin and the front knee is bent.

 Si-Liu Bu is a highly functional stance that often serves as a standard guard position in many styles of wushu; it has great utility, allowing the martial artist to initiate nearly any technique in this stance.
 From Si-Liu Bu, one may switch to any one of the other stances with minimal effort.
 The stance is highly mobile, used for swiftly stepping forward or backwards, "changing legs," or leaping to the other side of an opponent.

-A number of jumping techniques are also executed from Si-Liu Bu, such as Yuè Bù (躍步).
+A number of jumping techniques are also executed from Si-Liu Bu, such as yue bu (躍步; Yuè Bù).
 Translated as "hop jump," Yue Bu is used to either advance or retreat over a short distance.
 It is essentially a large hop forwards or backwards, propelled by a thrust from the back or front leg, respectively.
 Because of the large spread of the legs, Si-Li Bu is an extremely stable stance.

-Jin Ji Du Li （金雞獨立）
+Jin Ji Du Li

-Jin Ji Du Li, translated as "golden rooster stands on one leg," is popularly known as the crane stance, used heavily in karate.
+Jin Ji Du Li (金雞獨立), translated as "golden rooster stands on one leg," is popularly known as the crane stance, used heavily in karate.
 It is formed by raising one knee to its maximum height.
 The facing can be either to the front or the side, relative to the opponent.
 As with karate, Jin Ji Du Li is used as a platform for frontal kicks, as well as side kicks.
 It is also frequently employed defensively to deflect low to middle height kicks.
 Lastly, it is used in Northern styles for Tiao Bu ("jump step") and Dan Tiao ("single-jump"), two techniques of movement for advance or retreat.
 It is also known as the crane stance in many martial arts.